j2-misc/AvernusWiki/content/1 - Characters/Ashton Dungress.md

 ---
 His name was Ashton Dungress and he was seemingly tricked by a devil, which was why he was currently a [[Soul Coin|coin]].
 Before he was a coin, he was a duelist of some renown.
 He met with a fiend, [[Hezmond]], with a blazing rapier, so he challenged him to a duel and of course, he lost.
 He thanked Evryn for listening, and advised him not to make any deals like he did.

-Evryn avenged him by winning a mostly fair duel against Hezmond ([[Session 17, 13 November 2024 - Dueling with the Devil|Session 17]]).
+Evryn avenged him by winning a mostly fair duel against Hezmond ([[Session 17, 13 November 2024 - A Duel with the Devil|Session 17]]).